How to Write a Vacation Request Email (+ Tips & Examples)

 I look forward to talking with you,

 Longer vacation request emails are rare but sometimes necessary.
-Kraig Kleeman says that you should address whether your vacation days can impact your work and how to make things easier for everyone involved:
+Kraig Kleeman says that people should address whether their vacation days can impact their work and how to make things easier for everyone involved:

 “Elevate your communication for an extended break.
 Share the excitement with a detailed itinerary, highlight extended dates, and transparently discuss any potential work impact.
 Assure your team of a smooth transition, fostering understanding and collaboration.”